APrettyCoolProgram/DotfilesAndGistsEtc/README.md

 ***

 # Overview
 Dotfiles & Gists, Etc. is a collection of various configuration files and code snippits that I've created over the years, and tend to need often.
-Hopefully others find some value in these files.
+Hopefully others find some value in these files, so feel free to copy/paste/fork/whatever.

-In addition, the README.md for this project (this file) can be used as a template for your project's README.md.
-I've spent alot of time trying to create the perfect README.md.
-Not sure if I've succeeded, but it seems to work pretty well for my projects.
+In addition, the README for this project (this file) can be used as a template for your project's README.md.
+I've spent alot of time trying to create a great README that can be used for a variety of project types.
+Just copy the text from this file into your README, and modify it to fit your project.

 ## Features
 * Dotfiles for various IDEs and applications